-Example 2.
+Example 1.
 Heat flow

-Figure 4 shows a situation in which a hot brick is immersed in cold water.
-In order to provide behavioral predictions for this scenario, the prototype begins by searching memory for analogous situations.
+Heat flow is a common phenomenon in physical systems.
+In order to provide behavioral predictions for the hot brick immersed in cold water situation (as shown in figure 2), the prototype begins by searching memory for analogous situations.
 Only one candidate analogue demonstrates strong similarities with the observed situation - heat flow from hot coffee to ice cube.
-Figure 3 demonstrates the behaviors of the hot coffee ice cube heat flow scenario, in which heat flows from one finite thermal physical object (hot coffee) to another (ice cube), through a silver bar (bar) connecting them.
+Figure 2 demonstrates the behaviors of the hot coffee ice cube heat flow scenario, in which heat flows from the hot coffee to the ice cube, through a silver bar connecting them.
 Eventually a new state is reached in which the hot coffee and the ice cube have the same temperature, and the heat flow process has stopped.
+The prototype determines that the roles of the hot coffee, ice cube and bar in the heat flow description correspond to the roles of the brick, water and the surface contact between the brick and water in the target situation, respectively.
+It also generates candidate inferences that there should be a heat flow process active in the target input scenario, in which the temperature of the brick is dropping, while the opposite is true for the water.
+The projected new state for the hot brick cold water scenario is that the brick and the water reach the same temperature eventually, and heat flow process has stopped.

-Figure 4.
-Similarity-based qualitative simulation for the hot brick immersed in cold
+Figure 2.
+Similarity-based qualitative simulation for the hot brick immersed in cold water scenario